"Mother has come with her beautiful song"

 at Sabbathday Lake, Maine

-© photo by Gail M. Hall, 1983
+© photo by Gail M. Hall

 t permission]

 I had the great pleasure and honor of knowing Sister Mildred Barker for over 15 years.
-We both shared a deep love of Shaker music, and she was always happy to sing for me.

-Sister Mildred's favorite Shaker song.
+This was Sister Mildred's favorite Shaker song:

 She had a special fondness for Maine Shaker music and such Shaker authors as: Eldress Mary Ann Gillespie ("Redeeming Love") and Elder Otis Sawyer ("Lead Me On To Greater Victory").

-I interviewed Sister Mildred in 1980.
-A portion of that interview and another interview with Sister Mildred made by disc jockey and record producer, Bill Randle are included on the 2 CD set:
+Another interview with Sister Mildred was made by disc jockey and record producer, Bill Randle and included on this 2 CD set which I edited:

 Sister Mildred was born in Providence, Rhode Island on February 3,1897.
 She entered the Shaker life on July 7, 1903 (known as her "Shaker birthday").
 She became a covenant member in 1918.
-She lived first at the Shaker community in Alfred, Maine, and moved to Sabbathday Lake after Alfred closed in 1931.
+She lived first at the Shaker community in Alfred, Maine, and moved to Sabbathday Lake, Maine after Alfred closed in 1931.

 Her interest in Shaker music continued as she taught other Believers the songs and hymns she had learned as a young girl at Alfred.
-She had an incredible memory for remembering Shaker tunes from her youth.

 © photo by Gail M. Hall, 1974

-I arranged for Sister Mildred to meet the distinguished composer Aaron Copland (1900-1990) in 1974.
-It was the first and only time they met -- see Aaron Copland Meets The Shakers.
+I arranged for Sister Mildred to meet the distinguished composer Aaron Copland on November 9, 1974.
+It was the first and only time they met --

 In 1983, Sister Mildred received a Heritage Fellowship Award from the National Endowment for the Arts in Washington, DC.